dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

 ----
 * How to get selected rows, columns or even cells when the menu is popped up?

-1. Normally, when `Selector <Selector>`_ plugin is off, we can get selected rows by:
+1. Normally, when :ref:`Selector <Selector>` plugin is off, we can get selected rows by:

 .. code-block :: javascript
   :linenos: